NAERNON/godot-swift/Sources/Godot/Godot.docc/Macros/GodotEnum.md

 # ``Godot/GodotEnum()``

-This macro conforms the attached enum to the ``VariantConvertible`` protocol, enabling the enum to be used as a type for function parameters and variables for Godot.
+This macro conforms the attached enum to the ``VariantCodable`` protocol, enabling the enum to be used as a type for function parameters and variables for Godot.

 ### Naming convention